sandipbgt/sandipbgt.github.io/_posts/2015-09-28-delete-facebook-page-posts-in-bulk-python-script.md

 $ pip install -r requirements.txt
 $ python app.py
 {% endhighlight %}
-After the script runs, it will display the number of posts to delete and will delte them automatically.
+After the script runs, it will display the number of posts to delete and will delete them automatically.